 '''

-device(config-authen) # default-acl ipv4/ipv6 <acl> in/out
+device(config-authen) # default-acl ipv4 guest in

 '''

 18. (Optional) Specify the voice VLAN to be used to add the port as tagged in voice VLAN when it is not provided by the RADIUS server and when the clients are non-authenticated for various reasons, such as auth-failure and auth-timeout.